 Prolotherapy and PRP: An introduction to non-surgical regenerative injection options

-Some people will find effective solutions to their heel bursitis and Achilles problem with surgery.
+Some people will find effective solutions to their heel bursitis and Achilles problems with surgery.
 These are typically not the people we see at our center.
-We see the people who had the surgery and did not get the expected results or are trying to delay or put off surgery but their current regiment of medications is not helping them so they are looking for “alternatives.”
+We see the people who had the surgery and did not get the expected results or are trying to delay or put off surgery but their current regimen of medications is not helping them so they are looking for “alternatives.”
 Sometimes that alternative is the eventual surgery.

 Prolotherapy is a regenerative injection technique that stimulates the repair of injured tissue.
 In this case, the Achilles tendon is impacting the Retrocalcaneal bursa.

 In 2016, Caring Medical published our review of Prolotherapy in the journal: Clinical Medicine Insights Arthritis and Musculoskeletal Disorders.
 (4) Here we wrote:

 - “Consensus is growing regarding the efficacy of dextrose prolotherapy as an alternative to surgery for patients with chronic tendinopathy who have persistent pain despite appropriate rehabilitative exercise.”